The Existential Pleasures of Engineering by Samuel C Florman

-Samuel Florman is a writer as a well as a practicing engineer and vice president of Kreisler Borg Florman Construction Company.
-Florman was elected to the National Academy of Engineering in 1995 and he is a fellow of the American Society of Civil Engineers and the New York Academy of Sciences.
+Sam Florman is a writer as well as a practicing engineer and vice-president of Kreisler Borg Florman Construction Company.
+Florman was elected to the National Academy of Engineering in 1995, he is also a fellow of the American Society of Civil Engineers and the New York Academy of Sciences.

 You can also order a copy from the following suppliers: